atomicjason/cat_dog_classifier_web/README.md

-Cat and Dog classifier using html, css and javascript
+Cat and Dog classifier using html, css, javascript and fastai